shivani0126/Resturant_Rating_Analysis/README.md

 * [Dashboard](#dashboard)

 ## Case Study
-Restaurant ratings in Mexico by real consumers from 2012, including additional information about each restaurant and their cuisines, and each consumer and their preferences.
+Restaurant ratings by real consumers from 2012, including additional information about each restaurant and their cuisines, and each consumer and their preferences.
 ## Dataset Description
 Our data set consists of the following observations which include: